vs3kulic/yogi/README.md

 ## Features

-- **Character Selection:**
+- **Character & Artifact Selection:**
-  Choose your character from a list.
-Each character has attributes such as attacks, defense, life points, and quotes.

-- **Artifact Selection:**
-  After selecting a character, equip your main character with an artifact that provides offensive and defensive bonuses.
-If no artifact is selected, an error message is displayed prompting the user to select an artifact.
+  Players choose their main character and select an artifact that boosts their battle stats.
+The opponent's artifact is selected automatically and can be viewed before the battle starts.

-- **Coin Toss:**
+- **Coin Toss Mechanic:**
-  Perform a coin toss to decide the attack order during battle.
-The result is stored in the session and used to determine who attacks first.
+  The order of attack is determined by a simulated coin toss.

 - **Battle Simulation:**
-  A turn-based battle simulation where characters attack each other until one is defeated.
-The simulation steps (damage calculations and events) are recorded and displayed to the user.

-- **Battle Outcomes:**
-  Battle results are saved to the database, including details about the outcome and timestamps.
+  In each round, characters attack one another until one is defeated.
+Damage is calculated based on their attack and defense statistics.

+- **Quotes from The One API:**
+  Fetches real-time quotes to display lore-related background information, adding depth and immersion.

+- **AI-Powered Battle Summaries:**
+  Using OpenAI’s API, the game generates a concise, thematic summary of each battle, offering a unique narrative twist to every fight.

 ## Project Structure